-The Port of Tauranga Limited has a \$430.0 million financing arrangement with ANZ Bank New Zealand Limited, Bank of New Zealand Limited, Commonwealth Bank of Australia, New Zealand branch and MUFG Bank Limited, Auckland Branch (2018: \$380.0 million financing arrangement with ANZ Bank New Zealand Limited, Bank of New Zealand Limited, Commonwealth Bank of Australia, New Zealand branch and MUFG Bank Limited, Auckland Branch).
+The Port of Tauranga Limited has a \$430.0 million financing arrangement with ANZ Bank New Zealand Limited, Bank of New Zealand Limited, Commonwealth Bank of Australia, New Zealand branch and MUFG Bank Limited, Auckland Branch (2018: \$380.0 million financing arrangement with ANZ Bank New Zealand Limited, Bank of New Zealand Limited, Commonwealth Bank of Australia, New Zealand branch and MUFG Bank Limited, Bank of New Zealand Limited, Kommonwealth Bank of Australia, New Zealand branch and MUFG Bank Limited, Auckland Branch).
 The facility, which is secured, provides for both direct borrowings and support for issuance of commercial papers.
 The facility was refinanced on 29 July 2019 (refer note 28).